Catherine22/Frontend-Development/CSS.md

 ### Box Sizing

 Use `padding` to create space inside a box.
 Use `margin` to create space outside a box.
 Lastly, use `gap` to create space between boxes inside of a grid or flexbox container.
-The `box-sizing` property determines how the total width and hight of an element is calculated.
+The `box-sizing` property determines how the total width and height of an element is calculated.
 Check out [MDN box sizing] to read more.

 ### Readings